 Not only does it allow you to specify the exact degree of rotation, but you can also set the point your image or layer will be rotated around.

-Most of the time, you’ll be happy to leave this at the default center point, but there are lots of times where it’s useful to rotate your layer around one of the corners or edges, especially if you need a very precise layer alignment that’s being calculated with pixel transforms.
+Most of the time, you’ll be happy to leave this at the default center point, but there are lots of times when it’s useful to rotate your layer around one of the corners or edges, especially if you need a very precise layer alignment that’s being calculated with pixel transforms.

 To finalize your rotation, click the Rotate button in the Rotate popup window, and you’re done!